Who do you think is the most attractive female anchor on CNN?

 Who knows?

-I might hear myself and think, well, that's not I could have said it better and disagree with myself.
+I might hear myself and think, wow, that's not, I could have said it better and disagree with myself.

 But maybe someday it'll happen.

-When I when I suggested it to Chris Wallace, he has kind of looked at me and smiled and said, Yeah, you're you, Rush.
+When I suggested it to Chris Wallace, he has kind of looked at me and smiled and said, yeah, you're you, Rush.

 But it would be.

-Um But no, no cage match stuff, unless Chris Wallace.
+But no, no cage match stuff unless Chris Wallace, but he doesn't.

 No, they won't ask me that.

-I uh those are this is this are just crazy uh questions I get in the email from people who want to know who I think is the most attractive female anchor at Fox and CNN.
+These are just crazy questions I get in an email from people who want to know who I think is the most attractive female anchor at Fox and CNN.

-Who in the world thinks I'm gonna answer questions like that.
+Who in the world thinks I'm going to answer questions like that?

 No.